Last Songs Played

 Born to Jamaican parents in South Wimbledon, London, on January 14, 1965, Ricky Walters was blinded by broken glass as an infant and took to wearing an eyepatch from an early age.
 He emigrated with his family to the Bronx in the late '70s and attended LaGuardia High School of Music & Art, where he became friends with future rapper Dana Dane.
 The two formed the Kangol Crew, and began performing in hip-hop battles around the city.
 At one 1984 battle in the Bronx, Rick met Doug E. Fresh, and began playing with his Get Fresh Crew (which also included Chill Will and Barry Bee).
 Fresh's number four R&B hit, "The Show," exploded just one year later, and MC Ricky D. -- as Rick was then known -- leaped into a solo contract two years later, after an acquaintance with Russell Simmons led to his signing to Def Jam Records, the biggest label in hip-hop at the time.

-While performing live on a Florida cruise ship in the summer of 2002, INS officials seized the rapper and brought him to a prison.
-Although the organization had unsuccessfully been trying to deport Rick since 1991, they finally appealed enough times to get the Board of Immigration Appeals to make a ruling in favor of sending him back to England.
+While performing live on a Florida cruise ship in the summer of 2002, INS officials seized the rapper and took him to prison.
+Although the organization had unsuccessfully been trying to deport Rick since 1991, they appealed enough times to get the Board of Immigration Appeals to make a ruling in favor of sending him back to England.
 Although his wife, children, and parents are all American citizens, the fact that Rick was born in England was enough of a technicality to warrant his deportation.
-The situation was even more frustrating because of the INS's insistence on deporting the rapper -- spending more than ten years trying to send him back despite the ridiculous circumstances surrounding the situation.
+The situation was even more fraught because of the INS's insistence on deporting the rapper -- spending more than ten years trying to send him back despite the circumstances surrounding the situation.
 His parents had lived in London because of their jobs, and moved him back to the United States at the age of 11.
 He had never bothered to change his citizenship because of the young age at which he had been relocated.
 Held in prison through the end of the year, famous friends like Russell Simmons and Will Smith attempted to help his cause but he was continually refused bail.
-It wouldn't be until years later, in April of 2016, that he was finally granted U.S. citizenship.
-By that time, Slick Rick had become one of the most sampled artists in history, with hits by Kanye West, Miley Cyrus, TLC, Eminem, and many, many others all based off of source material from his catalog of classics.
-In 2019 the rapper began releasing new music for the first time in decades, issuing a pair of singles that found him flowing conversationally over brief, simplistic ‘70s soul samples.
-Both songs, “Midas Touch” and “Can’t Dance to a Track That Ain’t Got No Soul,” were released in the summer of that year and found Rick rhyming over loops of soul classics from Lyn Collins and Funkadelic. ~ John Bush

 On Air101.5 The Vibe - Tampa Bay’s only R&B Logo